 - Riot Games

-Dublin has a proven track record in nurturing world-beating science, engineering and health sectors.
-Pharmaceuticals are one of our biggest exports, and our pool of well-educated STEM professionals attracts the world’s most cutting-edge multinationals.
+Dublin has a proven track record for nurturing its world-leading science, engineering and health sectors.
+Pharmaceuticals are one of our biggest exports and our pool of well-educated STEM professionals attracts the world’s most cutting-edge multinationals.
 Links with local universities also boosts investment in R&D.